 This section consists of one chapter (Chapter 1), which introduces you to the IBM DB2 Professional Certification Program.
-In this chapter, you will learn about the different certification roles available, along with the basic prerequisites and requirements for each role.
+In this chapter, you will learn about some of the different certification roles available, along with the basic prerequisites and requirements for each role.
 This chapter also shows you how to prepare for a DB2 certification exam, and it concludes with a discussion on how to navigate the testing software that IBM uses to administer most of their exams.

-• Part 2: DB2 10.1 Fundamentals (Chapters 2-7)
+• Part 2: DB2 10.
+Fundamentals (Chapters 2-7)

-This section consists of six chapters (Chapters 2 through 7), which provide you with the concepts you will need to master before you can pass the DB2 10.1 Fundamentals exam (Exam 610).
+This section consists of six chapters (Chapters 2 through 7), which provide you with the concepts you will need to master before you can pass the DB2 10.5 Fundamentals for LUW exam (Exam 615).

 Chapter 2 presents the various DB2 editions and add-on products that are currently available and shows you which editions and products you should use to create a particular type of database environment.
 In this chapter, you will learn about the products that make up the DB2 Family, the characteristics of data warehouse and OLTP databases, and which DB2 products to use to create each type of database environment.
-You will also learn how to store, manage, and manipulate large object (LOB) and Extensible Markup Language (XML) data.
+You will also learn how to configure a database to take advantage of BLU Acceleration, and you will learn about the compatibility features that are available in DB2 10.5.